Back to Wyoming

 public employer

-The state of Wyoming, any city, town, county, or political subdivision in Wyoming, and their agencies or instrumentalities.
+The state of Wyoming, any city, town, county or political subdivision and their agencies.

 labor organization

-A group that represents workers' interests through collective bargaining and other activities.
+A group that represents workers in collective bargaining with employers.

 Limits and Unknowns